Kim Kianna Dy: Education

+Dy attended the De La Salle Santiago Zobel School from kindergarten to high school and finished her high school in 2013.
+She graduated with a Bachelor of Science degree in Business Management from De La Salle University.

 Career

 Dy studied at De La Salle University and a former member of the university's women's volleyball team.
 In high school, she played for the DLSZ Junior Archers in the UAAP Girls Division.
 As a high school player, she received the UAAP girls division Most Valuable Player during Season 73 and Best Blocker award in the seasons Season 74 and Season 75, having won three UAAP volleyball championships from the Season 73 to 75.
 With NCR Team for Palarong Pambansa in 2012 she won the regional championship.

 In 2015, Dy played for the Shopinas.com Lady Clickers and the Meralco Power Spikers in the Philippine Super Liga.
 She was a member of the Philippines women's national volleyball team that competed in the 2015 Asian Women's Volleyball Championship where it placed 12th out of 14 countries.
 In 2016, Dy received her very first collegiate-level award, the Most Valuable Player (Finals), after winning the UAAP Season 78 championship against arch-rival, Ateneo.

 With F2 Logistics Cargo Movers, Dy won the 2017 PSL Grand Prix Conference championship and was awarded the Second Best Opposite Spiker.
+During the COVID-19 pandemic Dy, together with the F2 Logistics Cargo Movers participated in the 2021 PNVF Champions League for Women.
+Dy and the team won the championship with Dy being named at the conference's Most Valuable Player.